ccjmne/blog/content/posts/useless-use-of-cat.md

 which reads from it and prints to another, specific `FD` (numbered `1`), which your shell interpreter displays on your terminal.

-   That is it, no mystery, nothing special; one mechanism to rule them all, and in the light bind them.<br>
-   Let's appreciate how silly `cat file | grep` is: reading from a file isn't any different from reading from the standard input.
+That is it, no mystery, nothing special.
+We can now appreciate how silly `cat file | grep` is: reading from a file isn't any different from reading from the standard input.
 Your tool only has to support being specified which file to read from, and you only need to <abbr title="Read The F... riendly Manual">`RTFM`</abbr>:

 ```sh
 man grep | head